code1iners/sleep-quality-tracker-with-recyclerview-android/README.md

-# Learning Recyclerview by build some test app.
+# Learning Recyclerview by build small test app.

 Using by
 * MVVM Architecture